March 19, 2008 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2008-03-19/

 He has written several books, including Content and Consciousness 1969, Brainstorms in 1978, Darwin's Dangerous Idea in 1995, and many others.

-The lecture series is co-sponsored by IMPACT, the colleges of Arts & Humanities, Science, Engineering & Technology and Social & Behavioral Science, and the departments of Biology, Computer Science and Psychology.
+The lecture series is co-sponsored by Student Events Team, the colleges of Arts & Humanities, Science, Engineering & Technology and Social & Behavioral Science, and the departments of Biology, Computer Science and Psychology.

 State Demographer Tom Gillaspy and University of Minnesota Professor Emeritus Pauline Boss will discuss "Living Well in the Midst of Change and Loss" during the third annual Chesley Lecture Monday, April 7.